 Note: You can add the upsell offers to your existing Global checkout as well, but if you are creating a funnel, we would recommend you to add a Checkout page to it.

 Next, you’d be prompted to name the page.
-Name it and hit create.
+Name it and hit Add.

-Similarly, add a one-click upsell page and a thank you page.
+Similarly, add a one-click WooCommerce upsell page and a thank you page.

 The checkout page can either be product-specific or a global checkout.

-Here we would add a product to the checkout.
+Here we will create a product-specific checkout and add a product to it.
 For that, click on the pencil icon next to the page name to begin.

 Click on the product tab from the top and click on Add Product.

 Choose the product you wish to add from the search box and click on add.